An Intermediate 5k Training Plan!

 II.
 Assorted Dumbbells

-I mostly used 10 pound weights, thought for some moves used 15 and 20.
+I mostly used 10 pound weights, though for some moves used 15 and 20.
 I don’t own lighter weights, but for some moves you’d likely want them.
 I do NOT recommend adjustable dumbbells for this program, since most don’t allow swinging or putting your bodyweight on them — two things that some moves in “30DBA” require.

 III.
 Phone holder for running